williamjiang26/flashcard-saas/README.md

+# AI Flashcards
-**AI Flashcards** is a study tool that allows you to generate flashcard sets on custom topic
+A study tool that allows you to generate flashcard sets on custom topic

+# Goals:
+Engineer a full-stack application with a modern UI and a backend to handle flashcard generation.
+Store flashcards in a database and have flashcard sets saved according to user logins.

-Features:
+# Features:
 - signup/login
 - auto generate flashcard sets
 - edit flashcard content
 - save sets to folder

+# Built using
+Frontend:

+Backend:

+Libraries: